shellyesuttles/shellyesuttles.github.io/research.md

 ![FCR317 Logo](assets/img/fcr_logo2.png)

-The Food Comida Rawl 317 project has served as a connector and a way for Indianapolis and Marion County food system stakeholders to understand the diversity of eaters, and experiences in Indianapolis.
-Using social science based data collection and analysis, Food 317 will be a hub of information gathering, sharing and engagement for individuals and organizations in our food system.
+The Food Comida Rawl 317 project has served as a connector and a way for  food system stakeholders to understand the diversity of eaters and experiences in Indianapolis and Marion County.
+Using social science based data collection and analysis, Food Comida Rawl 317 served as a hub of information gathering, sharing, and engagement for individuals and organizations in the local food system.

 The project was funded by the City of Indianapolis's Office of Public Health & Safety.